 Click below to download a sample membership plan.
 Remember that such plans are effective planning tools only if they are dynamic and are constantly updated as new information becomes known.

 Analyzing the needs of your membership and thinking about the dues structure must go hand in hand.
-Take a look at the link below for some thoughts:
+Take a look at the links below for some thoughts:

-Click here for a link to membership resources from the ABA Division for Bar Services.
+Click here for a link to membership resources from the ABA Division for Bar Services, including tools to help you analyze your membership dues structure.